 I got my first break into game production with a battlefield promotion to Assistant Producer on Lord of the Rings: The Two Towers PS2.
 In 2003, I assumed the producer role on Grand Theft Auto Advance GBA at Backbone Entertainment (previously known as Digital Eclipse).
 Over my seven-year period at Backbone Entertainment, I produced both handheld and console titles on Xbox 360, PS3, Wii, PSP, and DS systems with team sizes varying from small, 8-person teams all the way up to 40+.
 Some were short three-month development cycles while others stretch over a year, and oftentimes my projects would overlap creating exciting exercises in time management, organization, and prioritization!
 A couple of my cooler titles were LEGO Rock Band and Death, Jr.: Root of Evil.

 While at Moblyng Games in 2010 and 2011, I got my first taste of freemium web and mobile app, social game development and it was a real eye opener.
 I developed titles for the Apple iPad and iPhone, Facebook Desktop, Android, and the Facebook Mobile app platform and became familiar with Facebook APIs, Apple approval process and the wild, wild, west that is Android.
 Monetizing on the Facebook mobile platform was a tough nut to crack and unfortunately the start-up folded in 2011.
-Lucky for me in late 2011, I transitioned into the TV entertainment industry as a design producer in the Microsoft OTTS group and have been enjoying the new opportunities ever since.
+Lucky for me in late 2011, I transitioned into the TV entertainment industry as a design producer in the Microsoft OTTS group.
+Ericsson bought the Mediaroom division from Microsoft in 2013 and I’ve been enjoying the new opportunities with our new parent company ever since.